Taishō Roman (song)

-"Taishō Roman" (大正浪漫) is a song recorded by Japanese duo Yoasobi from their second EP, The Book 2 (2021).
-It was released as a stand-alone digital single on September 15, 2021, through Sony Music Entertainment Japan.
-Written by Ayase, a member of the duo, the song was based on Natsumi's novel Taishō Romance, about a romance between two people who came from different periods that contact via pen pal.
+"Taishō Roman" (大正浪漫) is a song by Japanese duo Yoasobi from their second EP, The Book 2 (2021).
+It was released as a single on September 15, 2021, by Sony Music Entertainment Japan.
+Written by Ayase, and based on Natsumi's novel Taishō Romance, the song is about a romance between two people who came from different periods that contact via pen pal.
 Commercially, the song peaked at number two on the Billboard Japan Hot 100, and number five on the Oricon Combined Singles Chart.